 The Montana Department of Transportation Aeronautics Division operates and maintains various components of the State and National Airways System.
 These components include Non-Directional Beacons (NDBs), UNICOM surface-to-air radio systems, and night-time lighted airway beacons.

 - Non-Directional Beacons

 - MDT Aeronautics operates and maintains a network of NDBs throughout the state.
 These are usually on or near general aviation airports.
 NDBs consist of an antennae array and a transmitter, as well as other electrical support equipment and monitors.
 NDBs provide signals for aircraft utilizing ADF technology and guidance.
 NDB/ADF navigation is one of the oldest and most basic types of electronic navigation.
 It was used routinely as far back as World War II.
-Our division provides ownership, maintenance and support of these beacons.

 - UNICOMs are federally approved radio transmitters that are commonly used at airports for communication between pilots and the airport or ground services.
 Approximately 70 division-owned UNICOMs are located at various airports across the state.
 Our division provides ownership, maintenance and support for these radios.